-The Annexure referred to in our Independent Auditors' Report to the members of the Company on the Ind AS financial statements for the year ended 31 March 2018.
-We report that:
+Annexure referred to in our Independent Auditor's Report to the members of the Company on the Ind AS financial statements for the year ended 31 March 2019, we report that:

 - (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets by which fixed assets are verified every year.
 In accordance with this programme, no discrepancies were noticed on such verification.
-In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - (ii) The Company is a service company, engaged in the business of rendering healthcare services and yet to commence its operations.
-Accordingly, it does not hold any physical inventories.
+In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - (ii) The Company is a service company and accordingly, it does not hold any physical inventories.
 Thus, paragraph 3(ii) of the Order is not applicable to the Company. - (iii) The Company has not granted any loans secured or unsecured, to companies, firms or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ('the Act').
 Thus paragraphs 3(iii)(a) to (c) of the Order are not applicable. - (iv) In our opinion and according to the information and explanations given to us, based on the legal opinion obtained by the management, the Company has complied with the provisions of section 185 and 186 of the Act, with respect to securities and guarantees given.
 The Company has not granted any loans and not made investments in companies, firms or other parties covered under section 185 and 186 of the Act. - (v) According to information and explanations given to us, the Company has not accepted any deposits from the public.
 Thus, paragraph 3(v) of the Order is not applicable to the Company. - (vi) The Central Government has not prescribed the maintenance of cost records under section 148(1) of the Act, for any of the services rendered by the Company. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including income tax, provident fund, employees' state insurance and other material statutory dues have generally been regularly deposited during the year by the Company with the appropriate authorities.
-As explained to us, the Company did not have any dues on account of customs duty, excise duty, service tax, goods and services tax, value added tax, sales tax, and cess. - According to the information and explanations given to us, no undisputed amounts payable in respect of income tax, provident fund, employees' state insurance and other material statutory dues were in arrears as at 31 March 2018 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of income tax which have not been deposited with the appropriate authorities on account of any dispute.
+As explained to us, the Company did not have any dues on account of customs duty, goods and services tax, and cess. - According to the information and explanations given to us, no undisputed amounts payable in respect of income tax, provident fund, employees' state insurance and other material statutory dues were in arrears as at 31 March 2019 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of income tax which have not been deposited with the appropriate authorities on account of any dispute.